Physical Activity

 Neuromotor

-That might seem daunting at first, especially if you’re not used to physical activity.
-The CDC recommends starting slowly, breaking those minutes into smaller chunks throughout the week.
+If you’re not used to physical activity, start slowly, breaking those minutes into smaller chunks throughout the day.
 Maybe you can do a 10-minute walk, three times a day, five days a week.
 You could try taking the stairs at work instead of the elevator or walking to get lunch, instead of driving.

 Note: Please be sure to consult your primary care provider before starting any physical activity program or if you have existing health concerns.